Ashwaq-y/Arduino_robot_arm_installation/README.md

 ```

-got to the home and look for a file named sketchbook sometime it has a diffrent name in my case it was Arduino then open it and go the library file, open it in terminal and type the following command
+go to home directory and look for a file named sketchbook sometime it has a diffrent name in my case it was Arduino then open it and go the library file, right click and open it in terminal and type the following command
 ```
  rm -rf ros_lib
  rosrun rosserial_arduino make_libraries.py .